RVCC-IDMX/poetry-interpretation-DFROSTEXD/Copilot-collaboration-log.md

 ## Quick Summary

 - Which mode did you use most?
-[Ask/Agent/Edit]
+[Ask]
 - Most helpful Copilot moment: [One sentence]

 ## Key Interactions (3-5 entries)